When you’re cleaning your home, don’t forget to clean your bedroom! For a little help, use this simple checklist of 7 things to clean in your bedroom.

 1. Your bed

 If your sheets haven’t been changed in a while, wash and dry them.
 While you’re at it, wash your pillows and blankets, too.
-While your bed is stripped, vacuum your mattress or use a mattress cleaning spray.
+While your bed is stripped, vacuum your mattress.

 2. Flat surfaces